Table of Contents

 It is the student’s responsibility to gain admission to the foreign law school and to provide to FSU all information necessary to meet ABA requirements to give credit for attendance at a foreign law school.
 This includes identifying and securing the agreement of a professor willing to serve as the student’s on-site advisor.

 The Associate Dean for Academic Affairs or designee is required to determine grade and credit equivalencies for FSU credit.
-It is the student’s responsibility to provide information necessary for such calculations.
+It is the student’s responsibility to provide the information necessary for such calculations.

 To receive transient credit hours at FSU College of Law, the student must earn a C or better or the equivalent in the course.
-Credit will be awarded by FSU College of Law on a Satisfactory/Unsatisfactory (S/U) basis only.
-As in the case of other transient credit, one-half of the credits for graded program courses count toward the total number of graded credits required for graduation.
+Credit will be awarded by the FSU College of Law on a Satisfactory/Unsatisfactory (S/U) basis only.
+As in the case of other transient credits, one-half of the credits for graded program courses count toward the total number of graded credits required for graduation.

 Credits earned pursuant to such a program will not count toward the student’s 45 credits at FSU necessary for graduation as an FSU student.